 Yes.
 A VPN is an online privacy tool that is designed to encrypt your web traffic and prevent eavesdroppers from monitoring what you do online.
 This prevents your ISP, government agencies, local wifi providers, and hackers on public wifi from being able to detect which websites you visit.
 A VPN also prevents the websites you use from detecting your IP address.
 This provides you with an additional layer of online privacy, and the ability to gain extra freedom online.

 Some premium VPNs now provide malware filtering.
 This is a security extra that scans the data coming from the websites you visit as it passes through the VPN server en route to your devices.
-This automatic scanning is designed to catch malware and prevent it from making its way to your machine.
-While this is a useful extra, it should never be thought of as an alternative to an antivirus program.
+This automatic scanning is designed to catch malware and prevent it from reaching your machine.
+While this is a useful extra, it should never be considered an alternative to an antivirus program.
 Instead, it is a useful additional layer of protection that should always be used in addition to antivirus.
 Using the internet without an antivirus program is highly risky.

 What if McAfee or AVG can't detect a virus?